badasswp/search-and-replace/README.md

 # search-and-replace
 Search and Replace text within the Block Editor.
+Now you have one less thing to worry about as a blog owner, site editor or administrator.
+Make changes quickly and easily on the Block Editor.

 https://github.com/badasswp/search-and-replace/assets/149586343/d4acfab3-338b-434f-b09c-769df9331095